Bad planning and “bad luck” make for a dream trip to see the whale sharks in La Paz, Mexico.

 Tailhunter Restaurant – Right on the Malecon, a good balcony for drinks and a great outfit for sportfishing.

 Bagel Shop – Don’t let the boring name hold you back.
 The freshly baked bagels are stuffed with all toppings imaginable and the coffee is great too.
-Takes a few minutes to get your food but grab it and head to the port for your day on the water.
+Takes a few minutes to get your food but grab a to-go breakfast and head to the port for your day on the water.

 Steinbeck’s – If you’re staying at the Costa Baja, check out the steak and seafood plates at Steinbeck’s dining room.
 It is a splashy, fine-dining spot with walls lined in vintage tequila bottles.